OperaVaria/unit-converter/docs/README.md

 added for reference.
 The converter uses the Tkinter GUI toolkit with ttk widgets.

 All information is based on reliable academic literature, and their origin is indicated in the source code.
-The list of consulted sources can be found in the "docs\Sources.md" file.
+The list of consulted sources can be found in the "docs/Sources.md" file.

+New unit systems are continuously added.

 **NB.
 This is my first ever coding project in any language.**